Internet Speed Test: The 4 Best Tools

 Speed Test

-Our first featured tool is Speedtest.
+Our first tool in the spotlight is Speedtest.
 It is an effective tool.
-It is designed to test the speed of your internet connection.
-Moreover, it is a free and reliable service.
+In fact, it is designed to test the speed of your internet connection.
+Furthermore, it is a free service and reliable.
 It has hundreds of test servers around the world.
-Thus, anyone can evaluate the performance of their connection.
+So anyone can evaluate the performance of their connection.

 Speedtest is not only available on the web.
 It is also accessible on mobile, whether you are on iPhone or Android.

 Another advantage?
-It allows you to follow the evolution of your connection speed.
-Moreover, you can compare it with that of others.
-These can be geographically close or scattered around the world.
+It allows you to monitor the evolution of your connection speed.
+Plus, you can compare it with others.
+These may be geographically close or scattered around the world.

 Visit Speedtest